We care passionately about every customer we help

-We aim to give you as much meaningful information as we can about the costs that are likely to be incurred in pursuing your claim.
-We will provide that information at the outset and, on a 6 monthly basis, we will provide you with updates.
-If proceedings need to be issued, the Court will take a keen interest in the costs incurred up to that point and the costs it is predicted you will need to incur in order to progress the case to a trial.
+We aim to give you as much information as we can about the costs that are likely to be incurred in pursuing your claim.
+We will provide that information at the outset, and we will provide you with updates on a 6 monthly basis.
+If proceedings need to be issued, the Court will take a keen interest in the costs incurred up to that point and the costs it is predicted will be incurred in order to progress the case to a trial.
 The Court will actually set a budget based on those projections.

-In pursuing your claim we will incur costs for the work that we are doing.
-Those costs are calculated with reference to an hourly rate and based on the time incurred in pursuing your claim.
-The barristers will charge on a similar basis but, as we do, barristers also work on a Conditional Fee Agreement basis so that there is no fee to pay in the event the claim is unsuccessful.
+In pursuing your claim, we will incur costs for the work that we do.
+Those costs are calculated with reference to an hourly rate and based on the time spent pursuing your claim.
+The barristers we use on your case will charge on a similar basis but will also work on a Conditional Fee Agreement basis so that there is no fee to pay to them if the claim is unsuccessful.

-At the conclusion of a successful claim you can look to recover as much of your costs (excluding the legal expenses premium and success fee which are not recoverable of costs) as it is possible to from your opponent.
+At the conclusion of a successful claim we look to recover as much as possible to from your opponent (excluding the legal expenses premium and success fee which are not recoverable of costs).
 That post settlement process can often take some time and culminates in a “detailed assessment hearing” if settlement cannot be reached.
-If you were able to recover, say, 75% to 80% of all the costs and disbursements incurred in pursuing your claim, from your opponent, essentially you would be responsible for making up the shortfall.
+If you were able to recover, say, 75% to 80% of all the costs and disbursements incurred in pursuing your claim, from your opponent, you would be responsible for making up the shortfall.

 Our aim is to ensure that whatever the shortfall and these additional liabilities add up to, they will not eat into your compensation to any significant extent.
-Our aim is that the contribution towards your costs should never exceed 10% of your lump sum compensation award and in most cases our expectation would be that the contribution you would have to make would be significantly less than 10% of what we would expect to be a substantial award.
-It is important to remember, in spinal injury cases compensation is usually made up of significant future losses and we typically recover awards in high six, seven or even eight figure sums.
-Further information on this is provided to you in the initial engagement letters and throughout.
+Wherever possible we try to ensure that any contribution towards your costs would never exceed 10% of your lump sum compensation award.
+In most cases our expectation would be that the contribution you would have to make would be significantly less than 10% of what we would expect to be a substantial award.
+It is important to remember, in spinal injury and other catastrophic injury cases compensation is usually made up of significant future losses and we typically recover awards in high six, seven or even eight figure sums.
+Further information on this is provided to you in the initial engagement letters and during your claim.